Neshaminy Manor Review: An Honest Look Inside

 Family accounts offer insight into daily life at Neshaminy Manor, revealing details that numbers alone don't capture.

-Positive feedback on staff and cleanliness
+Family feedback and cleanliness

 Concerns about overmedication and discharge